Buenos Aires Health & Wellness Services

 While studying abroad can be an incredible and life changing experience, it often takes time for students to adjust to a new culture, living arrangements, routine, food, language and social setting.
 It is normal to feel emotionally out of sorts at times while adjusting to study abroad and this can be good time to reach out for extra support.

 Prior to departure for study abroad in Buenos Aires, students are strongly encouraged to plan ahead for their mental health care needs.
 For students currently attending psychotherapy and/or taking psychiatric medication, it is important to consult with current mental health providers in advance of studying abroad about treatment planning.
-Students are always welcome to contact the NYU Wellness Exchange (212-443-9999, email@example.com) to discuss anticipated mental health and wellness needs, and may also consult on treatment planning when abroad.
+Students are always welcome to contact the NYU Wellness Exchange at 212-443-9999 or firstname.lastname@example.org to discuss anticipated mental health and wellness needs, and may also consult on treatment planning when abroad.

 Special notes for students planning to continue taking psychiatric medication while studying away at NYUBA:

-New York University requires that students studying away as part of their education program be covered under an NYU-sponsored health insurance plan.
+New York University requires that students studying away as part of their education program be covered under an NYU-sponsored Student Health Insurance plan.
 Students must continue to maintain health insurance coverage in their home countries in the event they need to return home.